The Most Livable Cities in China – Index

 - Great for: History, culture and education

 Nanjing is a favorite for many expatriates and Chinese alike because the city provides a nice mix of a little bit of everything.
 Nanjing is overflowing with cultural and historical significance as well as a bustling economy and is home to numerous institutes of higher learning.
-In fact, the ratio of university students to total population is the highest nationwide.
+In fact, the ratio of university students to the total population is the highest nationwide.

 Nanjing is the home of the Sun Yat-sen Mausoleum, in honor of one of the 20th century’s most respected Chinese leaders.
 The Mausoleum sits on the picturesque Purple Mountain which hosts numerous heritage and scenic tourist sites.
 Other popular places in the city include Xuanwu Lake and the shopping centers of Hunan Road and Fuzimiao (Confucius Temple).
-Just outside the city is the relatively unknown 1500 year-old Qixia Buddhist Temple.
-Behind the temple there are hundreds of Buddha images carved into the rocks and sides of the hills.
+Just outside the city is the relatively unknown 1500-year-old Qixia Buddhist Temple.
+Behind the temple, there are hundreds of Buddha images carved into the rocks and sides of the hills.

-For nightlife, the 1912 district has a wide variety of restaurants, dance clubs and western pubs.
+For nightlife, the 1912 district has a wide variety of restaurants, dance clubs, and western pubs.
 Shanghai Road also hosts a collection of bars and pubs.
 Both areas are popular with the international residents of the city.
 Nanjing is a great place to find cuisine from all over the country and street food is still common in the city.